shanto173/SQL_2024_Datetime/README.md

     5. Find the number of flights departing on weekends from Bangalore.
     6. Calculate the arrival time for all flights by adding the duration to the departure time.
     7. Calculate the arrival date for all the flights.
+    8. FInd the number of flights which travel on multiple dates;
-    8. Calculate the average duration of flights between two cities.
+    9. Calculate the average duration of flights between two cities.
-    9. Find all flights that arrive at their destination after midnight.
+    10. Find all flights that arrive at their destination after midnight.
-    10. Find the quarter-wise number of flights for each airline.
+    11. Find the quarter-wise number of flights for each airline.
-    11. Find the longest flight distance (between cities in terms of time) in India.
+    12. Find the longest flight distance (between cities in terms of time) in India.
-    12. Average time duration for flights that have 1 stop vs more than 1 stop.
+    13. Average time duration for flights that have 1 stop vs more than 1 stop.
-    13. Find all Air India flights in a given date range originating from Delhi.
+    14. Find all Air India flights in a given date range originating from Delhi.
-    14. Find the longest flight of each airline.
+    15. Find the longest flight of each airline.
-    15. Find all the pairs of cities having an average time duration of > 3 hours.
+    16. Find all the pairs of cities having an average time duration of > 3 hours.

 ![flight_dataset](https://github.com/shanto173/SQL_2024_Datetime/blob/main/images/flight_dataset.png)